 Hike to the Top of Mount Fløyen

-Hike Up Almost 1000 Steps to the Top of Mount Ulriken
+Hike (or Ride) to the Top of Mount Ulriken

 Access to the start of Ulriken is not within walking distance from the city centre.
-However, it is extremely easy to access using the city’s advanced public transportation.
+However, it is extremely easy to access using the city’s public transportation (bus 12 from Bergen’s bus station to Montana).

 Cost: The cable car costs 195 NOK one way or 350 NOK for the return trip.